RedGlimmer/Machine-Learning-with-Python/README.md

-# Machine-Learning-with-Python
+# Machine Learning with Python

-freeCodeCamp - Machine Learning with Python Certification - course projects.
+Course is available at: https://www.freecodecamp.org/learn/machine-learning-with-python/